OneDefauter/StepUpAgain/README.md

 ## Compatibility

-This fork was updated specifically for Minecraft `26.1`.
+This Fabric fork was updated specifically for Minecraft `26.1`.

 This port includes the required 26.1 migration work: